 Then, what works well, I use it for my clients.
 What doesn’t work, I don’t use.

 Of course, you must keep in mind what niche you are in.
 What may work in one niche may not work in another.
 It’s best to learn about the niches you work in along the way.

 Oftentimes I do a lot of research in a niche that I’m working in as well.

 Facebook Algorithm Changes and More

-Recently it was announced that Facebook was making major changes.
-Yes, they are changing their name to Meta.
+Recently it was announced that Facebook/Meta was making changes again.

 What’s Happening With Facebook Posts?